okfn/opendatasurvey/site-admins/index.md

 Determines whether the first submission requires review by a reviewer.

-Default is FALSE i.e. the first submission is auto-approved.
+Default is FALSE i.e. all submission must be reviewed.

 ### overview_page